oviva-ag/ehealthid-relying-party/README.md

 - [ehealthid-rp](./ehealthid-rp) - A standalone application to act as a OpenID Connect (OIDC) Relying Party.
 Bridges OIDC and Germany's GesundheitsID OpenID federation.
-- [ehealthid-cli](./ehealthid-cli) - A script to generate keys and federation registration forms.
+- [ehealthid-cli](./ehealthid-cli) - A script to generate keys and federation (de-)registration forms.
 - [ehealthid](./ehealthid) - A plain Java library to build RelyingParties for GesundheitsID.
     - API clients
     - Models for the EntityStatments, IDP list endpoints etc.